The geek social fallacies of polyamory

-The Geek Social Fallacies, which have been making the rounds of the Internet for some time now, are a list of flaws in reasoning about relationships which are depressingly common in geek social groups.
+The Geek Social Fallacies, which have been making the rounds of the Internet for some time now, are a list of flaws in reasoning about relationships that are depressingly common in geek social groups.

-It's not surprising that these fallacies exist; many self-identified "geeks" grow up as social outcasts (though that's less true now than it was, say, twenty years ago), and create communities that express their own quirks and dysfunctions because of it.
+It’s not surprising that these fallacies exist; many self-identified “geeks” grow up as social outcasts (though that’s less true now than it was, say, 20 years ago), and create communities that express their own quirks and dysfunctions because of it.

 I think there is a loose correlation between the Geek Social Fallacies and the Poly Social Fallacies.
 Don’t get me wrong; the poly community, by and large, is awesome, and I scarcely form close friendships with anyone outside of it any more.
 But we are prone to our own social quirks and dysfunctions.
 Here, then, are the Poly Social Fallacies, taken from a blog post I made a while back: